Wahid7852/datadash/README.md

 #### For Android:
 1. Download the APK file from the [DataDash website](https://datadashshare.vercel.app/download).
-2. Install the APK on your Android device (requires Android 11-14).
+2. Install the APK on your Android device.

 ---
 ## ✍️ Requirements